OpenSIPS/ansible-opensips/README.md

 * `opensips_modules` - additional modules that are going to be installed besides the `opensips` package.
 This variable should contain packages from the distribution that `opensips` is installed on.
-For example, if you want to add the httpd module, you will have to add to the list `opensips-httpd` for RedHat-based systems, or `` for Debian-based systems.
+For example, if you want to add the httpd module, you will have to add to the list `opensips-http-modules`.
 Default value is empty (`[]`) - no other modules are installed.
 * `opensips_config` - specify a configuration template that is going to be used instead of te default opensips configuration file.